pbrissaud/suivi-bourse/docs/content/deploy/standalone/_index.md

 2. Reload systemd-daemon:
     ```bash
-    systemctl --user daemon-reload
+    systemctl daemon-reload
     ```

 3. Enable the service at boot:
     ```bash
-    systemctl --user enable suivi-bourse
+    systemctl enable suivi-bourse
     ```

 4. Start the service:
     ```bash
-    systemctl --user start suivi-bourse
+    systemctl start suivi-bourse
     ```

-You can see the application logs in `/var/log/syslog` and check the status with `systemctl --user status suivi-bourse`
+You can see the application logs in `/var/log/syslog` and check the status with `systemctl status suivi-bourse`

 {{% /tab %}}
 {{% tab name="Cron (Linux + MacOS)"%}}